-Hot start PCR is the modification of the conventional PCR which reduces the non-specific bindings by limiting one of the reagents until the heating step of the PCR.
+“Hot start PCR is a modification of conventional PCR in which limiting one of the reagents until the heating step reduces the chances of non-specific amplification.”

 Reason for non-specific binding:

 As aforementioned, non-specific binding is a common PCR problem.
 Here I have explained several common reasons for that.

 The annealing temperature: